bayonato89/reproducibility_next_day_california/README.md

 cartopy: 0.24.0

 To run this reproducibility software package, I reccomend that users first install a pyCSEP environment on their machines ('nc-ndc' in this example; see below).
-The easiest way to install pyCSEP is via `conda`, although it can also be installed using `pip` and by building directly from source (see the [Documentation on how to install pyCSEP](https://docs.cseptesting.org/getting_started/installing.html)).
+The easiest way to install pyCSEP is via `conda`, although it can also be installed using `pip` or by building it directly from source (see the [Documentation on how to install pyCSEP](https://docs.cseptesting.org/getting_started/installing.html)).

 ```
 conda create -n nc-ndc